 10 Not-So-Small Facts About the Volkswagen Beetle

-Although it has been more than a decade since a mariachi band serenaded the last old-style Volkswagen Beetles to roll off the assembly line, people are still singing the praises of the quirky little car.
+While Volkswagen has announced—for a second time—that it's going to cease production on the Beetle, people are still singing the praises of the quirky little car.
 Here are 10 not-so-small things you need to know about the German car that was once named one of the top four cars of the century.

 1. THE RUMOR THAT THE BEETLE BEGAN WITH HITLER IS (SORT OF) TRUE.